wil0u/sql-ideb/README.md

 ```
-Add them to an object ExplorationScorer.
+- Add them to an object ExplorationScorer :

 ```
 Parameters params   = new Parameters();